telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/sync-grid-changes-with-single-request.md

 ---
 title: Sync Grid Changes With a Single Request
 page_title: Sync Grid Changes With a Single Request | Kendo UI Grid
-description: "Learn how to send all updated / deleted / new records with one request to the server with Kendo UI Grid."
+description: "Learn how to send all updated, deleted, or new records to the server with a single request in a Kendo UI Grid."
 slug: howto_sync_all_updated_items_with_single_request
 ---

 # Sync Grid Changes With a Single Request

-This article illustrates how to send all updated / deleted / new records with one request to the server with Kendo UI Grid.
-To see the example, refer to the [example source code](https://github.com/telerik/kendo-examples-asp-net-mvc/tree/master/grid-data-serializer-class-for-serializng-data-and-send-all-update-new-deleted-records), which is available in the [Kendo UI ASP.NET MVC code samples GitHub repository](https://github.com/telerik/kendo-examples-asp-net-mvc).
+To see the example on how to send all updated, deleted, or new records to the server with a single request in a Kendo UI Grid, refer to [this project](https://github.com/telerik/kendo-examples-asp-net-mvc/tree/master/grid-data-serializer-class-for-serializng-data-and-send-all-update-new-deleted-records).
+It is available in the [Kendo UI GitHub repository with code samples on the UI for ASP.NET MVC](https://github.com/telerik/kendo-examples-asp-net-mvc).

 ## See Also

-Other articles on Kendo UI Grid and how-to examples related to its editing functionality:
+Other articles on the Kendo UI Grid and how-to examples related to its editing functionality:

 * [JavaScript API Reference](/api/javascript/ui/grid)
 * [How to Access Editor Controls in Edit Events]({% slug howto_access_editor_controlsin_edit_events_grid %})